noobshow/terms/tos/ca.md

     </tr>
     <tr>
         <td>Transaction return policy</td>
-        <td>To learn more about how to issue refunds and fees assessed, please visit: <a href="https://support.stripe.com/questions/how-do-i-issue-refunds">https://support.stripe.com/questions/how-do-i-issue-refunds</a></td>
+        <td>To learn how to issue refunds and about the fees associated with refunds, please visit: <a href="https://support.stripe.com/questions/how-do-i-issue-refunds">https://support.stripe.com/questions/how-do-i-issue-refunds</a></td>
     </tr>
     <tr>
         <td>Code of Conduct</td>